microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/MicrosoftPowerBIMgmt.Data.md

 ## MicrosoftPowerBIMgmt.Data Cmdlets
 ### [Add-PowerBIDataset](Add-PowerBIDataset.md)
-Creates new dataset to Power BI.
+Creates new rows in the specified Power BI table.

 ### [Add-PowerBIRows](Add-PowerBIRows.md)
 Insert rows to the specified table in Power BI.